AC Dynamics-aware Trajectory Optimization with Binary Enforcement for Adaptive UFLS Design: Adaptive UFLS Design: A Trajectory Optimization Approach

 Many approaches exist to formulate a \tos{} problem.
 For the adaptive UFLS design problem, we use a continuous trajectory formulation, where the system dynamics remain continuous throughout the entire trajectory.
 There are two main types of continuous \tos{} methods: \textit{direct} and \textit{indirect}.
-The direct method discretizes the continuous-time differential constraint set into an algebraic constraint set; a process known as direct transcription.
+The direct method discretizes the continuous-time differential constraint set into an algebraic constraint set, a process known as direct transcription.
 In contrast, the indirect method derives analytical expressions for satisfying necessary conditions for optimality.
-In this work, we employ the trapezoidal collocation method, a direct transcription method to minimize the load shed to enforce stable frequency response during a NERC specified worst-case contingency\cite{NERC_PRC006_2}.
+In this work, we employ the trapezoidal collocation method, a direct transcription method to minimize the load shed to enforce stable frequency response during a NERC-specified worst-case contingency\cite{NERC_PRC006_2}.
 We implement the design to be a staged mechanism in which portions of the load disconnect once measured frequency values fall below certain thresholds.

 We recognize and consider that certain system loads are inherently heterogeneous and have clear priorities.
 Critical loads, such as hospitals and elder care facilities, are therefore last to disconnect in this staged UFLS design.
-We achieve this by partitioning the load into three representative stages: the first stage includes residential demand, the second stage encompasses commercial demand, and the third stage addresses the most critical loads. $\alpha_{i}^{s}$ denotes the prescribed fraction of load assigned to each stage $s \in \mathcal{S}$ at load bus $i \in \mathcal{N}_l$, such that $\alpha_{i}^{s}$ is the portion of load shed whenever the corresponding stage is activated at time step $k$.
-In \eqref{eq:switch}, $z_{i}^{s}[k]$ is the binary decision variable that determines the switching status of the load fraction assigned to stage $s$ at bus $i$ at the time instant $k$.
+We achieve this by partitioning the load into three representative stages: the first stage includes residential demand, the second stage encompasses commercial demand, and the third stage addresses the most critical loads.
+We define $z_{i}^\text{agg}[k]$ in \eqref{eq:switch} as the sum of total fraction of load shed at bus $i$ during time step $k$.
+This aggregate value sums the binary decision variables $z_i^s[k]$, which determine the switching status of each load stage $s \in \mathcal{S}$, weighted by their respective prescribed shedding portions $\alpha_i^s$.

-Subsequently,\eqref{eq:ac_pf} is updated by adding the UFLS actions:
+Subsequently, \eqref{eq:ac_pf} is updated by adding the UFLS actions:

 The overall \tos{} is defined in \eqref{eq:problem_definition}.
 The objective function in~\eqref{eq:obj} minimizes the total amount of load shed, where $P^{\mathrm{d,0}}_{i}$ denotes the nominal active power demand at load bus $i$ from \eqref{eq:pd0}.
 Constraint~\eqref{eq:mono} enforces the \emph{monotonicity of stage activations over time}.
 Once a shedding stage at bus $i$ is triggered at step $k\!-\!1$, the corresponding binary variable must remain active for all subsequent steps $k$ through $N$.
 This prevents reclosing of loads within the optimization trajectory.
 Constraints ~\eqref{eq:cascade_1} and~\eqref{eq:cascade_2} enforce the \emph{stage prioritization and delay}.
 For each bus $i$, a higher-order stage $s$ can only be activated if the preceding stage $s\!-\!1$ has already been triggered.
 To introduce an inter-stage delay, we define the event detector in~\eqref{eq:cascade_1} as the discrete-time derivative of the shedding variable.
 Because of the monotonicity condition in~\eqref{eq:mono}, the detector has value 1 only at time-step $k$ when the switch flips from 0 to 1.
 We then enforce a strict temporal separation of $\Delta d$ steps between the activation events of consecutive stages in~\eqref{eq:cascade_2} as specified in NERC criteria \cite{NERC_PRC006_2}.
 The choice of $\Delta d$ depends on the time delay and choice of step size $h$.
 We compute $\Delta d = \cfrac{\tau^s}{h}$, where $\tau^s$ is the desired inter-stage delay time for each stage.